 Ballooning can be a hazardous activity and we strongly recommend booking only with the most reputable companies.
 They may charge more, but have better insurance policies, more experienced pilots, better aircraft and allow fewer customers into the gondolas.

-We chose the Royal Balloon—they are not a mass tourism company and operate only few balloons.
+We chose the Royal Balloon—they are not a mass tourism company and operate only a few balloons.
 The ticket includes a pick-up service, a buffet breakfast and champagne, served after landing.

 Cappadocia evokes as much a fairy tale setting as a lunar landscape and hoteliers try to use the area’s natural resources and the allure of carved-out caves in the design of the hotels.
 Few do it well though and it pays to the research before booking.